 The more we know about mental illness and diseases like alcoholism, the more we understand how they work.
-At the same time, the more we understand, the more questions we have, and in turn that leads to more research into these fields.
+At the same time, the more we understand, the more questions we have, which leads to more research into these fields.
 Traditionally, drinking-related substance abuse has been classified into four major categories:

-Binge drinking, which is drinking copious amounts of alcohol on a frequent basis
+Binge drinking, which is drinking copious amounts of alcohol frequently

 Alcohol abuse, which is regular drinking with a constant increase in the frequency and quantity consumed

 Alcoholism, which is characterized by a physical and psychological dependence on alcohol